rohith-subramanyam/resource_mon/resource_mon/README.md

     (an integer)
   -o,--output_dir: Path to the directory where the output files are written
     (default: '/home/nutanix/data/logs')
+  -u,--[no]process_cpu: Adds a float column 'cpu_percent' which is the process CPU utilization as a percentage which can also be > 100.0 in case of a process running multiple threads on different CPUs.
+Adds a delay of 0.1 seconds per process.
+    (default: 'true')

 util.base.log:
   --[no]debug: If True, enable DEBUG log messages.